top of page

 Do I have to use an aggregate (sand) with Flash Floor?

-No, but we highly recommend it.
+Yes, we highly recommend it.
 Adding an aggregate to your Flash Floor repair will do 3 things.
 1) It will extend Flash Floor's volume (the amount you can repair) by up to double.
 2) It balances the strength difference (balances the PSI) between Flash Floor and the concrete being repaired.
 3) Adding the aggregate makes a stronger repair.

 Can I use my own aggregate (sand) with Flash Floor?